bplmaps/toi-field-trips/content/locations/londonbookstore.md

 “Massachusetts on the Eve of Revolution.”
 PBS.
 Accessed December 11, 2024. https://www.pbs.org/wgbh/americanexperience/features/patriotsday-massachusetts-eve-revolution/.
 Orrison, Rob.
 “Everyday Life in Boston before the American Revolution.”
 American Battlefield Trust.
 Accessed December 11, 2024. https://www.battlefields.org/learn/articles/everyday-life-boston-american-revolution#:~:text=The%20vast%20majority%20of%20Boston’s,Boston%20by%20the%20mid%201770s.

-###### About the author
-Scarlett Held is a senior at Northeastern University getting her degree in History.